lloesche/dcap/README.md

   **content**					the payload of the packet (8bit)
   **ascii_content**				the payload of the packet stripped of any non-ascii characters

 * the content variable is mainly usfull when processing binary data or in combination with Conversis::Utils.hexify()
 * if no interface name is provided dcap will try to figure it out itself
 * if no code is provided on STDIN dcap will default to hexdump output
 * the sessionid is an identifier that is usfull when running several dcap in parallel on many systems
+* if an outfile is specified (-o) dcap will fork and detach itself from the terminal (i.e. daemonize)

 # Dependencies
 The following gems must exist locally: